Surrey Street Market: History

 The charter of 1276 had authorised a weekly market to be held on Wednesdays; that of 1314 a weekly market on Thursdays (probably superseding the Wednesday market); and that of c.1343 a weekly market on Saturdays.
-The earliest mention of markets actually being held on Saturday dates from 1595, and market day remained Saturday until the middle of the 19th century.
+The earliest mention of markets actually being held on Saturday dates from 1595, and the market day remained Saturday until the middle of the 19th century.
 In 1861, however, the cornmarket was moved to Thursday, and was held on that day until corn-trading ended in 1907.
 A minority of traders, mistrusting the change, continued to hold a rival Saturday cornmarket until 1892.
 The general provisions market continued to be held officially on Saturdays until 1874, when the Butter Market building closed; and afterwards as an unofficial Saturday street market.

-Although much of the old marketplace triangle was built up by the 19th century, a small open space remained in Market Street, immediately behind the Butter Market building, and this became the main focus of street trading.
+Although much of the old marketplace triangle was built up by the 19th century, a small open space remained on Market Street, immediately behind the Butter Market building, and this became the main focus of street trading.
 However, in 1893 the entire triangle (by this date known as Middle Row) was comprehensively cleared and redeveloped by Croydon Corporation.
 This development pushed all street trading activities into Surrey Street.

 In 1922, the street market was taken over by Croydon Corporation, and relaunched as a 6-day market (Monday to Saturday), which it remains.
 Saturday continues to be the busiest trading day.

 In November 1994 the market received a royal visit from H.R.H.
 Charles, Prince of Wales.

 Present day

 Surrey Street is located behind the Grants of Croydon entertainment complex.
 The market stretches the whole length of the road.
-In 2013 there were 75 stalls in the street, as well as shops including Iceland and KFC.
+In 2024 there were 68 stalls in the street, and shops including Iceland and KFC.
 The market is regularly used as a location for television, film and advertising.
-Since 1997 Croydon Council has run an annual "Good Stall Award" to encourage stallholders to maintain good trading practices.
+From 1997 to 2012, Croydon Council ran an annual "Good Stall Award" to encourage stallholders to maintain good trading practices.